Journey to the Centre of the Eye (1971, 42.03) ****/TTT

 Nektar are often mistakenly lumped in with the German progressive scene, or, more bizarrely, 'Krautrock'.
 Although they formed in Hamburg, signed to the prestigious Bacillus label and recorded in Germany, they were all British, leaving them in an uneasy halfway house between the two countries, at least as far as this site's concerned.

-Their third release was the rather self-indulgent double Sounds Like This, much of which was jammed live in the studio, and sounds like it.
-They went back to a more heavily-arranged style for the excellent Remember the Future (beware the crap remixed CD!), following that with the rather inessential Live at the Roundhouse.
-For their sixth album, they dug out the Mellotron again, if barely, with naught but exceedingly background strings on Show Me The Way and, just possibly, Early Morning Clown; sadly, Down to Earth is one of the worst albums of their career, carrying none of the band's sonic trademarks, based around a rather naff 'circus' concept for no particularly good reason.
-Hawkwind fans often obtain copies for Robert Calvert's cameo as the ringmaster, but I have to say the album as a whole is a great disappointment and the Mellotron use is sparse and uninteresting to boot.
+Nektar went back to a more heavily-arranged style for the excellent Remember the Future (****½ - beware early CD issues), following that with the rather inessential Live at the Roundhouse.
+For their sixth album, Down to Earth, they dug out the Mellotron again, if barely, with naught but exceedingly background strings on Show Me The Way and, just possibly, Early Morning Clown; sadly, it's one of the worst albums of their career, carrying none of the band's sonic trademarks, based around a rather naff 'circus' concept for no particularly good reason.
+Hawkwind fans often obtain copies for Robert Calvert's cameo as the ringmaster, but, I have to say, the album as a whole is a great disappointment, its Mellotron use sparse and uninteresting.

 Presumably recorded as a very public apology for Down to Earth, 1975's superb Recycled (in the days before that term became common parlance) returns, at least loosely, to Remember the Future's whole-LP concept, er, concept.
 Utilising Synergy's Larry Fast as an almost-fifth member, the album is a world away from their previous work, quite futuristic for the era, Fast's synth wizardry sounding more like the progressive bands of several years hence, not least UK and Saga.
 The material on side one is excellent, although the band lose their way slightly on the flip, knocking half a star from my rating; saying that, Marvellous Moses went on to be a live favourite, while nothing here comes even remotely close to plumbing the depths of its predecessor.
 Lyrically, the album was inspired by the band's first visit to America, where they noticed the conspicuous wastage that was soon to infest the rest of the world, giving them a theme for the record: environmentalism.

-After a twenty plus-year break, the mighty Nektar returned in the early 2000s, wowing them at NEARfest in 2002.
-The first recorded fruit of the reformation is 2004's Evolution; sadly, it's pretty much what you'd expect: an AOR album with proggy touches.
+After a twenty plus-year break, the mighty Nektar returned in the early 2000s, wowing them at NEARfest in 2002, their performance released as Greatest Hits Live, a.k.a.
+Live at the Patriots Theater.
+The first recorded fruit of their reformation is 2004's Evolution; sadly, it's pretty much what you'd expect: an AOR album with proggy touches.
 Opener Camouflage To White and The Debate are about the best things here, in a heavy-ish prog kind of way, while Child Of Mine (a slushy ballad) is about the worst, the remainder being a rather dated hard rock/AOR crossover thing.
 Believe me: this barely scrapes three stars.

 Original keys man Allan "Taff" Freeman is credited with Mellotron, but the nearest this album comes to it is the string samples on a few tracks, notably Dancin' Into The Void, which could possibly be said to be Mellotron-derived at a pinch.
 Real Nektar devotees probably need to hear this album for its couple of decent tracks, but overall, it's something of a disappointment, I'm afraid.
 Still, better than 1980's Man in the Moon, eh?